unifio/docker-nginx-elasticsearch-hq/README.md

 http://elasticsearch-hq.example.com:8080/index.html?url=http://elasticsearch-hq.example.com:8080#

 This is from the perspective of the web browser, and is what it will use to talk to the elasticsearch server.

+The default SCHEME is HTTPS.
 You probably should use HTTPS urls as only basic auth is used, but there is nothing here requiring you to do that.
+This really should use digest auth anyway.